← Biology

 Molecular biology Cloning

-Calculate required DNA mass and volume from backbone/insert molar ratios for Gibson or Golden Gate.
-If concentrations are provided, volumes and remaining water for the total reaction are calculated.
+Calculate backbone and insert amounts for Gibson or Golden Gate assembly.
+When concentrations are available, the tool also returns transfer volumes and remaining water for the total reaction.

 All calculations run in your browser.
 No data is sent.